fugue [global options] init [options] <region>

 fugue.yaml (for backwards compatibility) and loads the applicable configuration settings.
 The CLI first searches for

 fugue.yaml in a project-level directory, then in a user-level directory, and finally in a system-level directory.

-In Mac and Linux systems, these folders are:
+In Mac and Linux systems, these directories are:

 - The current working directory